 One of the most important aspects of growing your business is having regular communication with your potential and existing customers.
 A critical component of that dialog is your email marketing.

 Email is a great way to keep in contact without being too intrusive—we all get bombarded with messages all day as it is.
-Even still, a good email campaign will stand above noise and draw your audience in.
+Even still, a good email campaign will stand above the noise and draw your audience in.

 Your audience is key here.
 The most beautifully crafted email will fall on deaf ears if you’re not sending it to the right people.
 Your campaign is only as good as your contact list.